-Please read our Mission, Vision and Guiding Principles!
+Please read our Mission, Vision and Guiding Principles here!

-- The town square – this is a large open space in the middle of the village.
+- The town square/triangle – this is a large open space in the middle of the village.
 It is surrounded by shanties and is a hub of activity.
-It’s ideal for performances that draw larger crowds and can handle a bit of mild chaos (examples of projects that did well here a participatory flash mob, a game of trash-ket ball).
+It’s ideal for performances that can handle a bit of mild chaos (examples of projects that did well here a participatory flash mob, a game of trash-ket ball).

-- At our new performance stage!
-This will be an open-air platform/pavilion of sorts, still to be designed.
-This is best for more presentational performances.
-If you need a grounding space or backdrop for your performance, it’s a good option for you. (examples of past projects that would do well here: Taiko drumming, theatrical shows)
+- At our performance stage – this open-air platform provides a landing spot for more presentational performances.
+If you need a grounding space or backdrop for your performance, it’s a good option for you. (examples of past projects that have done well here: Taiko drumming, theatrical shows, improv sets)

-- Pathways and in-between spaces – performing anywhere in and around plowed paths and areas between shanties in the village. (roving projects are ideal for these spaces Winter Plein Air Painters, Lady Bear)
+- Pathways and in-between spaces – performing anywhere in and around plowed paths and areas between shanties in the village.
+Roving projects are ideal for these spaces. (examples of past projects that have done well here: Winter Plein Air Painters, Lady Bear)